27 Jan 2025

 Municipal bonds are a foundational element in Nuveen’s proud heritage of investing to support public purpose – and an asset class that touches the everyday lives of all Americans.
 Munis fund essential facilities and functions such as state and local governments, K-12 schools, colleges and universities, roads and airports, hospitals, water and sewer utilities, housing, and more.

-Each edition of The Nuveen Muni Monitor will present a broad range of such insights and explore the connections with effective muni investment as well as Americans’ lived experience.
+The Nuveen munis in your community scorecard presents a broad range of such insights and explores the connections with effective muni investment as well as Americans’ lived experience.

 Nuveen Muni Monitor informs our discussions